EDTECH SEO & AI VISIBILITY CASE STUDYHow we grew Blue Carrot AI citation share 1%→8% in 60 days and +25% SQLs in 90 days

 Key results

-Within the first three months of collaboration and on, Blue Carrot edTech SaaS saw tangible SEO improvements:
+Within the first three months of collaboration and on, Blue Carrot edtech SaaS saw tangible SEO improvements, with AI visibility gains compounding through late 2025 and early 2026:

 How we did it